stachyra/realestate_prices/docs/index.md

 ![fit_examples](figures/fit_examples.svg)

-Here's a more detailed example showing data and growth rate fit results for a large number of Massachusetts towns and cities (right-click on image to open and zoom):
+Here's a more detailed example showing data and growth rate fit results for a large number of Massachusetts towns and cities (high resolution image; zoom to see details):

 ![allfits_typical](figures/allfits_typical.svg)